N-Elmer/ELECTRONIC-KEY-AND-LOCK/README.md

 The project folder structure consists of the following files and directories:

 - **Libraries**: This directory contains the necessary libraries for the project.
-  - 🔌 RFID.h: Library for handling RFID functionality.
+  - ⚙️ MFRC522.h: Library for interfacing with the MFRC522 RFID module.
-  - 🔌 Servo.h: Library for controlling the servo motor.
+  - ⚙️ Servo.h: Library for controlling servo motors.
+  - ⚙️ SPI.h: Library for SPI communication.

+- **Source**: This directory contains the source code files for the RFID door lock class.
+  - ⚙️ RFIDDoorLock.h: Header file containing the class declaration for the RFID door lock.
+  - ⚙️ RFIDDoorLock.cpp: Source file containing the implementation of the RFID door lock class.

-- ⚙️ RFID_Door_Lock.ino: The main Arduino file that contains the code for the RFID door lock system.
+- ⚙️ RFID_Door_Lock.ino: The main Arduino sketch file that initializes the RFID door lock object and calls its methods.

 - ⚙️ README.md: The documentation file explaining the project and its usage.